UpGado/upgado.github.io/_posts/2019-07-28-gladwell-outliers.md

 ## 10,000 Hours Rule

-The first point in the book was that it takes about ten thousand hours for anyone to really become a world-class expert at it.
-Nothing less or more.
+The first major point in the book was that it takes about ten thousand hours for anyone to really become a world-class expert at something: not less, not more.
 It is just about practice.
 This applies to sports, music, programming.. you name it.
-In fact, Gladwell magnificiently showed that big names in the computer industry, such as Bill Gates or Bill Joy, were exteremely luck to have been born in *just the right year*, and had *just the right opportunities* to accomplish ten thousand hours of programming before the personal computer industry exploded.
+In fact, Gladwell magnificiently showed that big names in the computer industry, such as Bill Gates or Bill Joy, were exteremely lucky for the most part to have been born in *just the right year*, and had *just the right opportunities* to accomplish ten thousand hours of programming before the personal computer (PC) industry exploded, and PCs became much more available and affordable than the big, old mainframe computers.

 {% include mailchimp.html source="cracking1" %}